Holy Wood (In the Shadow of the Valley of Death): Composition and style

-The record is primarily an industrial metal album, although it has also been described as hard rock, and gothic rock.
-The vocalist claimed in a pre-release interview with Kerrang! that the album would contain some of the heaviest material the band had recorded to date.
+Holy Wood is primarily an industrial rock, industrial metal and alternative metal album.
+Manson claimed in a pre-release interview with Kerrang! that the album would contain some of the heaviest material the band had recorded to date.
 Holy Wood combines the glam rock-influenced production of Mechanical Animals with the industrial rock soundscape of the band's earlier work.
 He also called the record "arrogant, in an art rock sense" and said that, as a result of the lyrical content, most of the songs contained three or four distinct parts, although the band took great care to avoid being "self-indulgent".
 He also said that the record was intended to be the "industrial White Album", and that he wrote Holy Wood in the same house where The Rolling Stones wrote their 1970 single "Let It Bleed"—another source of inspiration.

 Like Antichrist Superstar before it, Holy Wood uses a song cycle structure, dividing the album into four movements.
 These movements are titled A: In the Shadow, D: The Androgyne, A: Of Red Earth, and M: The Fallen.
 Manson described the record as "the final piece of a triptych that I began with Antichrist Superstar."
 Despite being the last of the three albums to be released, Manson explained that the triptych's storyline takes place in reverse chronological order; Holy Wood began the story, and Mechanical Animals and Antichrist Superstar were sequels.
 The storyline unfolds in a multi-tiered series of metaphors and allusions; for example, the album's title refers not only to the Hollywood Sign, but also to "the tree of knowledge that Adam took the first fruit from when he fell out of paradise, the wood that Christ was crucified on, the wood that [Lee Harvey] Oswald's rifle is made from, and the wood that so many coffins are made of."